Cold-Food Powder: Ingredients

-Some of these ingredients, such as Platycodon and cinnamon, are tonic and can be used medicinally.
+Some of these ingredients, such as bellflower and cinnamon, are tonic and can be used medicinally.
 Other ingredients are highly toxic.
 Cinnabar is the ore for mercury.
 Realgar, orpiment, and arsenolite contain arsenic – but magnetite removes arsenic from water.
 The element Fluorine is highly reactive and poisonous, but its calcium salt, the mineral fluorite, is not.
 Aconitum species are numbered among the world's most toxic plants.
 The Dutch historian Frank Dikötter suggests, "Resembling fresh blood, the realgar was probably an early ingredient in alchemical attempts at creating an elixir of immortality."

 Usage

 Chinese sources provide little reliable information about how hanshisan was prepared and used.